 With so many different types of cleansing wipes, we seek to prioritize convenience, effectiveness, and versatility.
-Below, we dive into the five metrics that are used to compare and contrast each product, why we believe these metrics matter, and highlight the products that excelled in each performance area.
+Below, we dive into the five metrics used to compare and contrast each product, why we believe these metrics matter, and highlight the products that excelled in each performance area.

 Ease of Use

-Our testing proved that not all cleansing wipes actually cleanse on the same level.
+Our testing proved that not all cleansing wipes cleanse on the same level.
 Both effectiveness and ease of use carry the same amount of weight in our scoring since they are so influential.
 But the very purpose of cleansing wipes is what this metric analyzes head-on.
 For these tests, we wanted to see how well a single wipe cleaned off the dirt, sweat, and makeup from our bodies.
-While durability is also a facet to effectiveness, we score that separately.
+While durability is also a facet of effectiveness, we score that separately.

-This is one of the reasons why we chose Cetaphil Gentle Skin wipes as the overall winner.
+This is one reason why we chose Cetaphil Gentle Skin wipes as the overall winner.
 They are highly versatile because they are great at cleansing, great with makeup removal, and great for full-body bathing.
 We feel clean after using them and aren't burdened by any weird sensations or residues.
 We love that they don't have added perfume.
 Our least favorite wipe for this metric is the Neutrogena Day and Night.
-While the day wipe perfume isn't as strong as the night wipe, the fragrances are so potent that we have no desire to use them for anything but their specialized intention.
-They also leave a slick, oily sensation after using them, which we aren't particular fans of.
+While the daytime wipe perfume isn't as strong as the night wipe, the fragrances are so potent that we have no desire to use them for anything but their specialized intention.
+They also leave a slick, oily sensation after using them, which we aren't fans of.

 — Sara Aranda